 The

 CDB/DBA_MVIEW_RUNNING_JOBSsystem view is added to display ongoing materialized view tasks, such as refresh tasks and MLOG cleanup tasks.
-TheDBA_MVIEW_DEPSsystem view is added to display the dependent objects of materialized views.
-TheCDB/DBA/ALL/USER_MVIEWSsystem view records the refresh points and refresh latency of materialized views.
-TheCDB/DBA/ALL/USER_MVIEW_LOGSview records the parallelism and time consumption of MLOG cleanup.Resource isolation for materialized view tasks
+TheDBA_MVIEW_DEPSsystem view is added to display the dependency objects of materialized views.
+TheCDB/DBA/ALL/USER_MVIEWSsystem view now records the refresh points and refresh delays of materialized views.
+TheCDB/DBA/ALL/USER_MVIEW_LOGSview now records the parallelism and duration of MLOG cleanup.Resource isolation for materialized view tasks

-Refreshing and purging materialized views consumes system resources, which may affect the performance of foreground tasks.
-This version provides resource isolation for incremental refreshes and MLOG purges of materialized views based on Resource Manager.
-You can set the resource usage limit for materialized view tasks.
+Refreshing and purging materialized views consume system resources, which may affect the performance of foreground tasks.
+The new version provides resource isolation capabilities for incremental refreshes and MLOG purges of materialized views based on Resource Manager.
+Users can set resource limits for materialized view tasks.

 Partition management